Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Supports of Mindscape-Aware Capabilities in Broader Research Fields

-Second, the aforementioned psychological theories and the CSC framework have been verified by neuroimaging evidence, providing empirical support for mindscape-aware abilities.
-For example, \citet{brod2017neural,gilboa2017neurobiology,audrain2022schemas} identify the neural foundations of schemas, which facilitate the integration of new knowledge and shape memory recall.
-Further empirical findings~\cite{gershman2013neural,kragel2021distinct} demonstrate that context reinstatement during retrieval, \emph{i.e.}, the reactivation of semantic, situational, or cue-related features present during encoding — enhances memory recall.
-Similarly, the CSC framework is supported by evidence of sustained co-activation during story comprehension and related semantic processes~\cite{binder2009semantic,xu2016intrinsic}.
-In this sense, mindscape-awareness can be viewed as a \emph{\textbf{higher-order manifestation}} of encoding specificity and schema mechanisms, involving the reactivation of a global semantic “mindscape” that encompasses an individual’s accumulated knowledge and \emph{\textbf{guides interpretation and retrieval}}.
+Neuroimaging studies provide further evidence for these mechanisms.
+Prior work identifies neural foundations of schemas that support new knowledge integration and shape memory recall~\cite{brod2017neural,gilboa2017neurobiology,audrain2022schemas}.
+Other findings show that context reinstatement during retrieval, \emph{i.e.}, reactivating semantic, situational, or cue-related features present during encoding, enhances memory recall~\cite{gershman2013neural,kragel2021distinct}.
+Similarly, the CSC framework is supported by evidence of sustained co-activation during story comprehension and semantic processing~\cite{binder2009semantic,xu2016intrinsic}.
+In this sense, mindscape-awareness can be viewed as a higher-order manifestation of encoding specificity and schema mechanisms, where a global semantic mindscape guides interpretation and retrieval.